 If you are 70½ and older, you may be able to use your IRA to give up to $100,000 tax-free to Providence Health Care Foundation!

 You may want to consider using the charitable rollover in lieu of some or all of your required distributions.
-To learn more about this opportunity to make a difference to a cause you care about AND gain significant tax benefits, call 509-474-4594 or email Brenda Hunter, Director of Development.
+To learn more about this opportunity to make a difference to a cause you care about AND gain significant tax benefits, call 509-474-4917 or send us an email.

 The are many ways that you can be a part—truly a partner—in ensuring world-class health care in our region.
 A legacy gift to Providence Health Care Foundation offers more than potential tax savings.
 It enables the Foundation to support expanded facilities and state-of-the-art technology for Providence Hospitals in Spokane and Stevens Counties.